Chanté Moore discography

-Love the Woman was released as Moore's fifth studio album on June 17, 2008, through Peak Records.
-The album peaked at number 110 on the Billboard 200 and number 14 on the Top R&B/Hip-Hop Albums chart.
-The lead single "It Ain't Supposed to Be This Way" (2008) peaked at number 21 on the US Adult R&B Songs chart.
-She released her sixth album Moore is More on July 30, 2013, through Shanachie Records.
-The album peaked at number 184 on the Billboard 200, number 14 on the Top R&B/Hip-Hop Albums chart and number 32 on the Independent Albums Chart.
-Two singles were released from the album "Talking in My Sleep" and "Jesus, I Want You", both failed to impact in the United States and therefore failed to chart there.

-In 2017, Moore released her seventh studio album The Rise of the Phoenix which peaked at number 46 on the R&B/Hip-Hop Albums Sales chart.
-Lead single "Real One" peaked at number 10 on the US Adult R&B Songs chart and number 39 on the US R&B/Hip-Hop Airplay chart; making "Real One" Moore's highest appearance on both charts since "Bitter" (2000).
+Love the Woman, Moore's fifth studio album, was released in June 2008 through Peak Records.
+The album peaked at number 14 on the Top R&B/Hip-Hop Albums chart.
+Lead single "It Ain't Supposed to Be This Way" (2008) peaked at number 21 on the US Adult R&B Songs chart.
+In July 2013, Shanachie Records released her her sixth album Moore is More.
+The album peaked at number 14 on the Top R&B/Hip-Hop Albums chart and number 32 on the Independent Albums chart.
+Two singles were released from the album "Talking in My Sleep" and "Jesus, I Want You", both of which failed to chart.
+In 2017, Moore released her seventh studio album The Rise of the Phoenix through her own label CM7 Records.
+It peaked at number 46 on the R&B/Hip-Hop Albums Sales chart, while lead single "Real One" peaked at number 10 on the US Adult R&B Songs chart and number 39 on the US R&B/Hip-Hop Airplay chart; making "Real One" Moore's highest appearance on both charts since "Bitter" (2000).
 The album's second single, "Something to Remember" became Moore's 17th top 40 appearance on the Adult R&B chart, peaking at number 27.
 Later that year, Moore released her eighth studio album and holiday debut, Christmas Back to You.
 The album's release was preceded by the single "Cover Me in Snow".
 In 2018, Moore released the single "One Love" from the EP 1 of 4.
 Released on April 5, 1 of 4 is the first of four EPs to be released in 2018.